Dave Stewart (Eurythmics): Personal life

-Stewart married former Bananarama member Siobhan Fahey (who later formed Shakespears Sister) in 1987.
-The couple have two sons, Sam and Django.
+In 1987, Stewart married Irish singer Siobhan Fahey (of Bananarama and Shakespears Sister.
+The couple have two sons, Sam (guitarist with the group Lo Moon) and Django.
 They divorced in 1996.

 On 4 August 2001, Stewart married Dutch photographer Anoushka Fisz, with whom he has two daughters, Kaya and Indya.
 In 2004, Stewart and Fisz moved to Hollywood so Stewart could concentrate on his soundtrack work.
 They renewed their marriage vows in 2013.

 He is a Sunderland A.F.C. supporter and still watches their games.
 As a child, his ambition was to play for the club.

-He accompanied his daughter, Kaya, during her audition for the 21st season of American Idol, which aired on March 26, 2023.
+He accompanied his daughter, Kaya, during her audition for the 21st season of American Idol, which aired on 26 March 2023.

 Awards and recognition

 In 2000, Stewart received the O2 Silver Clef Award.
 He was inducted into the UK Music Hall of Fame in 2005, and won the Music Producers Guild Outstanding Contribution to UK Music Award in 2015.
 Eurythmics were nominated for the Rock and Roll Hall of Fame in 2017.
 Eurythmics were inducted into the Rock & Roll Hall of Fame in 2022.